Susquehanna Begins Coverage on CrowdStrike (NASDAQ:CRWD)

-Susquehanna initiated coverage on shares of CrowdStrike (NASDAQ:CRWD – Get Free Report) in a report released on Friday, Briefing.com reports.
-The firm set a “positive” rating and a $330.00 price target on the stock.
-Susquehanna’s price objective indicates a potential upside of 30.60% from the stock’s previous close.
+Susquehanna initiated coverage on shares of CrowdStrike (NASDAQ:CRWD – Free Report) in a research note issued to investors on Friday morning, Briefing.com reports.
+The firm issued a positive rating and a $330.00 target price on the stock.

-CrowdStrike (NASDAQ:CRWD – Get Free Report) last announced its quarterly earnings data on Tuesday, November 28th.
-The company reported $0.82 EPS for the quarter, beating the consensus estimate of $0.74 by $0.08.
+CrowdStrike (NASDAQ:CRWD – Get Free Report) last posted its earnings results on Tuesday, November 28th.
+The company reported $0.82 EPS for the quarter, beating analysts’ consensus estimates of $0.74 by $0.08.
+The business had revenue of $786.01 million for the quarter, compared to the consensus estimate of $777.30 million.
 CrowdStrike had a negative net margin of 0.42% and a positive return on equity of 1.11%.
-The business had revenue of $786.01 million during the quarter, compared to the consensus estimate of $777.30 million.
-During the same period in the previous year, the business earned ($0.20) earnings per share.
-The company’s revenue was up 35.3% on a year-over-year basis.
-On average, equities research analysts expect that CrowdStrike will post 0.46 earnings per share for the current fiscal year.
+The company’s revenue for the quarter was up 35.3% on a year-over-year basis.
+During the same quarter last year, the firm posted ($0.20) EPS.
+On average, research analysts expect that CrowdStrike will post 0.46 EPS for the current year.

-In other CrowdStrike news, CEO George Kurtz sold 56,921 shares of the stock in a transaction dated Thursday, September 21st.
-The shares were sold at an average price of $162.95, for a total value of $9,275,276.95.
-Following the completion of the sale, the chief executive officer now owns 1,100,089 shares in the company, valued at approximately $179,259,502.55.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-In other news, President Michael Sentonas sold 10,321 shares of the stock in a transaction that occurred on Thursday, September 21st.
-The shares were sold at an average price of $167.98, for a total transaction of $1,733,721.58.
-Following the completion of the transaction, the president now directly owns 370,968 shares of the company’s stock, valued at approximately $62,315,204.64.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CEO George Kurtz sold 56,921 shares of the stock in a transaction that occurred on Thursday, September 21st.
-The shares were sold at an average price of $162.95, for a total transaction of $9,275,276.95.
-Following the transaction, the chief executive officer now directly owns 1,100,089 shares of the company’s stock, valued at $179,259,502.55.
+In related news, President Michael Sentonas sold 10,321 shares of the firm’s stock in a transaction dated Thursday, September 21st.
+The stock was sold at an average price of $167.98, for a total transaction of $1,733,721.58.
+Following the completion of the transaction, the president now owns 370,968 shares of the company’s stock, valued at $62,315,204.64.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+In other CrowdStrike news, CFO Burt W. Podbere sold 30,000 shares of CrowdStrike stock in a transaction that occurred on Tuesday, December 12th.
+The stock was sold at an average price of $250.04, for a total value of $7,501,200.00.
+Following the transaction, the chief financial officer now directly owns 306,881 shares of the company’s stock, valued at approximately $76,732,525.24.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, President Michael Sentonas sold 10,321 shares of CrowdStrike stock in a transaction that occurred on Thursday, September 21st.
+The stock was sold at an average price of $167.98, for a total value of $1,733,721.58.
+Following the sale, the president now directly owns 370,968 shares in the company, valued at approximately $62,315,204.64.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 211,775 shares of company stock worth $41,434,356.
-Insiders own 5.68% of the company’s stock.
+Over the last ninety days, insiders have sold 211,775 shares of company stock valued at $41,434,356.
+Company insiders own 5.68% of the company’s stock.

 About CrowdStrike